 - Nurturing relationships – Working on your social connections and watering them each day, like a plant.

 - Finding meaning and purpose, and making positive directions – Understanding what your meaning and purpose is and then making small positive directions towards it each day.
-Members can take our goal-setting mini course on this too.

 - Finding and using your character strengths